 At the IITF, the government of each state represents the heritage and significance of its region.
 For example, if you go to one particular counter like Manipur, you will see everything that is from there - Manipuri Cuisine, Manipuri Clothes, Manipuri Footwears, etc.

 Also, you will see different stalls of foreign delegates with their specialties.
 Every year, the event is also given a theme.

 One can find these stalls of different states of India representing their heritage.
 Punjab, Himachal Pradesh, Haryana are some of the prominent pavilions where the crowd can mostly be seen.

-2. Latest innovations.
-The International Trade Fair majorly serves new ideas to people wherein every industry from jewellery to automobiles to furniture to household products take part to show their innovations.
+The International Trade Fair majorly serves new ideas to people wherein every industry from jewelry to automobiles to furniture to household products take part to show their innovations.
 One can also get the opportunity to see crafty innovative outcomes from various startups as well as well-established companies.
-One can find the latest designs in jewellery, leatherwares, attires, and organic goods.
+One can find the latest designs in jewelry, leatherwares, attires, and organic goods.